-A mom of four has candidly shared her New Year's resolution and we're totally stealing it for 2019.
+A mom of four has candidly shared her New Year's resolution and we're totally stealing it.

 In the post, Morrill, 29, admits that she usually strives to show the best version of herself.
-But this year she "can't."
+But this year she said she can't.

 "I am knee-deep in picky eaters, dirty diapers, temper tantrums, health issues, and repetitive dinners," wrote Morrill, a resident of Columbus, Georgia.
 "This is not my year to run a marathon.
 This is not my year to drink two gallons of water a day, or to make healthy, home-cooked meal every night, or serve on all of those committees."